ruthtempo/online-store-react/src/articles/dynamicRouting.md

 We will use this parameter in the API call url to dinamically fetch our categories.
 If the `categoryName` exists, the products of that category will be rendered; else, nothing will be returned.

+**In a nutshell:**

+1. A location/route is defined `.../category/electronics`
+2. Next, the router receives the element `/category/:categoryName` where `:categoryName` is "electronics"

-Through location a path is defined via navigation bar `.../categoriy/electronics` , then he router receives the element and creates a parameter that is used in the `<category/>` component to fetch the data.
+3. Through `useParams()` we can get a parameter with that reference and use it in our `<Category/>` component to fetch the specific products for that route.

- Hopefully you can appreciate this better with the assistance ofthe diagram below:
+Hopefully you can appreciate this better with the assistance of the diagram below:

 ![diagram1](diagram1.png)